 1. First, determine the amount of carbohydrates (C) in grams.

-2. Next, determine the insulin to carb ratio (R).
-This is typically a number that indicates how many grams of carbohydrates are covered by 1 unit of insulin.
+2. Next, determine the carb ratio (R).
+This is typically the number of grams of carbohydrate covered by 1 unit of insulin (g/U).

 3. Next, gather the formula from above = I = C / R.